The catch Statement

 block can be empty.

-If no rcode is given the catch
+If no return code is given, then the catch

 Multiple catch